bup/bup/README.md

    traversal code ("fts") in NetBSD's libc will interpret this as a cycle and error out, so "ls -R" and "find" will not work.

- - It is not clear if extended attribute and POSIX acl support does anything useful.
+ - There is no support for ACLs.
+If/when some entrprising person fixes this, adjust t/compare-trees.

 Notes on Cygwin